CaioRhoden/xai-nui-classification/README.md

 # xai-nui-classification
-This notebook has the goal to correct predict the informal urban areas
+This rep has the goal to build an algorith capable of predict informal urban areas and explain it